Brexit disrupts travel plans for UK students

 Andrew Sentance, Senior Adviser to Cambridge Econometrics, “non-essential retail, hairdressers, etc will not be reopening until April/May.
 Closure of these activities has been the most economically damaging aspect of the lockdown, so not good news for business and the economy”.

-That being said, many UK businesses appear to have welcomed the news of an April opening as they now have a date to aim for and begin their preparations to reopen.
+That being said, many UK businesses appear to have welcomed the news of the April reopening and having a date to aim for and begin their preparations to reopen.

-There were 5,490 new daily coronavirus infections back in 22nd April 2020 and as of 22nd February 2021, there were 10,641 newly recorded cases.
-Whilst COVID-19 remains a concern, it is positive that cases are falling and that the vaccines appear to be reducing hospital admissions.
+There were 5,490 new daily coronavirus infections back in 22nd April 2020 and as of 12th April 2021, there were 1,730 newly recorded cases.
+It is positive that daily coronavirus infections are now significantly below that experienced during the first wave, helping pave the way for a return to normality.